valkey-io/valkey-doc/docs/reference/modules/_index.md

 ## Allocating memory into modules

 Normal C programs use `malloc()` and `free()` in order to allocate and release memory dynamically.
-While in Redis modules the use of malloc is not technically forbidden, it is a lot better to use the Redis Modules specific functions, that are exact replacements for `malloc`, `free`, `realloc` and `strdup`.
+While in Valkey modules the use of malloc is not technically forbidden, it is a lot better to use the Valkey Modules specific functions, that are exact replacements for `malloc`, `free`, `realloc` and `strdup`.
 These functions are: